-- 20. Prior to commencing construction, the Applicant must prepare a Heritage Management Plan for the development to the satisfaction of the Secretary.
-This plan must: - (a) be prepared by suitably qualified and experienced persons whose appointment has been endorsed by the Secretary; - (b) be prepared in consultation with Heritage NSW and Aboriginal Stakeholders; - (c) include a description of the measures that would be implemented for: - protecting the Aboriginal heritage items identified in Table 1 of Appendix 3 or outside the approved development footprint, including fencing off the Aboriginal heritage items prior to commencing construction;

-- salvaging and relocating the Aboriginal heritage items located within the approved development footprint, as identified in Table 2 of Appendix 3; - · a contingency plan and reporting procedure if: - previously unidentified heritage items are found; or - Aboriginal skeletal material is discovered; - ensuring workers on site receive suitable heritage inductions prior to carrying out any development on site, and that records are kept of these inductions; and - ongoing consultation with Aboriginal stakeholders during the implementation of the plan; - (d) include a program to monitor and report on the effectiveness of these measures and any heritage impacts of the project.
+- (a) be prepared by suitably qualified and experienced persons whose appointment has been endorsed by the Planning Secretary; - (b) be prepared in consultation with Heritage NSW and Aboriginal Stakeholders; - (c) include a description of the measures that would be implemented for: - protecting the Aboriginal heritage items identified in Table 1 of Appendix 3 or outside the approved development footprint, including fencing off the Aboriginal heritage items prior to commencing construction; - salvaging and relocating the Aboriginal heritage items located within the approved development footprint, as identified in Table 2 of Appendix 3; - a contingency plan and reporting procedure if: - previously unidentified heritage items are found; or - Aboriginal skeletal material is discovered; - ensuring workers on site receive suitable heritage inductions prior to carrying out any development on site, and that records are kept of these inductions; and - ongoing consultation with Aboriginal stakeholders during the implementation of the plan; - (d) include a program to monitor and report on the effectiveness of these measures and any heritage impacts of the project.

-Following the Secretary's approval, the Applicant must implement the Heritage Management Plan.
+Following the Planning Secretary's approval, the Applicant must implement the Heritage Management Plan.